mighty-hotdog/erc-experiments/writeups/ERC2612_notes.md

    Step 3: This "struct hash" is then combined with:
    - "\x19\x01"
    - DOMAIN_SEPARATOR
-   and then abi-encodePacked to produce the message aka "digest" that the owner signed earlier with his private key.
+   and then abi-encodePacked and then hashed again with keccak256 to produce the message aka "digest" that the owner signed earlier with his private key.

    Note: The \x19\x01 prefix (from EIP-191) ensures the digest is Ethereum-specific and prevents certain signature malleability attacks.

-3. Uses the recover() function (from the OpenZep library ECDSA) to extract the owner's address from the v r s values (aka "the signature") and the "digest".
+1. Uses the recover() function (from the OpenZep library ECDSA) to extract the owner's address from the v r s values (aka "the signature") and the "digest".

    Note: The OpenZep library ECDSA function recover() extracts the public key (aka address of the owner) from the v r s values (aka "the signature") and the "digest".

-4. Compares the extracted owner's address to input param to see if it matches.
+2. Compares the extracted owner's address to input param to see if it matches.
    If match, means the signature (ie: v r s) is valid/verified, proceed.
    If not match, revert.

-5. Calls approve() to adjust owner's allowance granted to the spender.
+3. Calls approve() to adjust owner's allowance granted to the spender.

 ## Importance and Adoption
 Widespread adoption among new tokens and major protocols.
 Considered a standard feature in modern token design.